MP Promotions

-MP Promotions, (Manny Pacquiao Promotions) abbreviated as (MPP) is a Philippine boxing promotion based in General Santos, Cotabato del Sur, Philippines.
-It is known for promoting prominent boxers including world champions Mark Magsayo, John Riel Casimero, and Isaac Cruz.
+Manny Pacquiao Promotions, abbreviated as MPP or MP Promotions, is a Philippine boxing promotion based in General Santos, South Cotabato, Philippines.
+Founded by eight-division world champion and International Boxing Hall of Fame 2025 inductee Manny Pacquiao in 2006, it is known for promoting prominent boxers from the Philippines, including world champions such as Mark Magsayo and John Riel Casimero, as well as Isaac Cruz.

-The company launched a U.S. division headquartered in Beverly Hills, California.
-Under the leadership of President Sean Gibbons and Vice President Tony Cohen, J.D., the new branch enhances Manny Pacquiao Promotions’ global reach—particularly across North and South America.
-With this strategic presence in the U.S., the company is better positioned to scout and promote elite talent, offering fighters increased opportunities for international exposure and success.
-The Beverly Hills headquarters also streamlines coordination of events and partnerships throughout the Western Hemisphere.
+In 2025, MP Promotions launched its United States branch headquartered in Beverly Hills, California under the leadership of President Sean Gibbons and Vice President Tony Cohen to expand the promotion's reach in the North and South America.

-MP Promotions founder Manny Pacquiao, MP President Sean Gibbons (far left) and the team visits Philippine President Ferdinand R. Marcos Jr (center), in a courtesy call at Malacañan Palace on August 8, 2025.
+MP Promotions founder Manny Pacquiao, MP President Sean Gibbons (far left) and the team visits Philippine President Bongbong Marcos (center), in a courtesy call at Malacañang Palace on August 8, 2025.

 History

 The company was established in 2006 founded by eight-division world champion and Boxing's Hall of Fame inductee Manny Pacquiao.
 Sean Gibbons is currently its president and official matchmaker.
-The promotions aim to help young aspiring boxers especially in the Philippines.
+The promotion's aim is to help young aspiring boxers, especially in the Philippines.

-MP Promotions promoted its first major event on July 2, 2006 where Pacquiao defended his WBC International super featherweight title against Óscar Larios which was held at the Araneta Coliseum in Quezon City, Philippines.
+MP Promotions promoted its first major event on July 2, 2006, where Pacquiao defended his WBC International super featherweight title against Óscar Larios which was held at the Araneta Coliseum in Quezon City, Philippines.

-Currently the biggest boxing promotion on the Philippines following the unexpected closure of the fabled ALA Boxing a Cebu-based boxing stable after 35 years owing to the effects of the COVID-19 pandemic and the closure of longtime TV partner ABS-CBN.
-MP Promotion is in partnership with Viva Promotions, Knuckleheads Boxing, Elorde Boxing Gym, Omega Boxing Gym, Sanman Boxing Gym, Teiken Promotions, Ohashi Promotions and TGB (Tom G. Brown) Promotions.
+It is currently the biggest boxing promotion on the Philippines, following the unexpected closure of the fabled ALA Boxing, a Cebu-based boxing stable, after 35 years owing to the effects of the COVID-19 pandemic and the closure of longtime TV partner ABS-CBN.
+MP Promotions is in partnership with Viva Promotions, Knuckleheads Boxing, Elorde Boxing Gym, Omega Boxing Gym, Sanman Boxing Gym, Teiken Promotions, Ohashi Promotions and TGB (Tom G. Brown) Promotions.

-Oct 2, 2025, Manny Pacquiao launched MP Promotions first ever official event headlined by Elijah Pierce vs. Lorenzo Parra in a 12-round WBO featherweight title eliminator and also features Manny Pacquiao's son Jimuel Pacquiao on his pro boxing debut at Penchanga Resort Casino in Temecula, California, United States.
-On a venture designed to reshape “the future of the sport he helped define”.
-Pacquiao’s long-time advisor Sean Gibbons will serve as the president while Tony Cohen is named as the chief financial officer and vice president.
-Cohen, a Hollywood executive, is leading the plans to take the promotions into new markets and media platforms.
-He also developing a new pay-per-view platform to revolutionize the way combat sports content is delivered to global audiences.
+On Oct 2, 2025, Manny Pacquiao launched the promotion's first ever official event headlined by Elijah Pierce vs. Lorenzo Parra in a 12-round WBO featherweight title eliminator, at the Pechanga Resort Casino in Temecula, California, United States.
+The fight also featured the pro boxing debut of Manny Pacquiao's son Jimuel, on a venture designed to reshape “the future of the sport he helped define”.

+Pacquiao’s long-time advisor Sean Gibbons served as the president while Tony Cohen is named as the chief financial officer and vice president.
+Cohen, a Hollywood executive, is leading the plans to take the promotion into new markets and media platforms.
+He is also developing a new pay-per-view platform to revolutionize the way combat sports content is delivered to global audiences.